 Only a small percentage of the LOC’s holdings are online, but that includes photos, maps and manuscripts that can be great genealogical resources.
 If you do get the chance to visit the library in person, it’s thrilling to sit in the magnificent Main Reading Room or browse the stacks in the Local History & Genealogy Reading Room.
 (Most materials are in closed stacks and need to be requested.)
 Whether you can research onsite or from home, here’s how to mine the library’s website for genealogy resources.

 For an overview of the LOC’s genealogy resources and services, start with the Local History & Genealogy Reference Services page.
-Under Tours and Research Orientations, you can view how-to videos, including two focusing on African-American and Amish genealogy research at the LOC.
-(You’ll need to view them using the Firefox, Internet Explorer or Safari web browser with Microsoft Silverlight installed.)
+Under Tours and Research Orientations, you can access a variety of more specific how-to resources, including two focusing on Amish and Hispanic genealogy research at the LOC.

 Under The Collections, learn about the library’s onsite resources.
 A copy of every copyrighted published book in the United States is automatically added to the Library’s collections.
 (Click on the link for Acquiring Published Genealogies for details on donating a genealogy or local history book to the library.)
 In addition to family and local histories, the LOC has one of the few strong royalty, nobility and heraldry collections in America.

 Vertical files in the Local History and Genealogy Reading Room contain magazine and newspaper clippings, as well as genealogical charts and newsletters.
 These items aren’t listed in the LOC catalog, but you can download the Vertical File Subject Index and a list of Family and Regional Newsletters.